Uzo-presly/cyber_security_compliance_checker/README.md

 assuming we are here
 c:\Users>
-and we want to get to a  path like \Users\mrs Water\Documents\python tools manually go tyo the location, and press shift while you right-click on one of the files of the intended location, like \Users\mrs Water\Documents\python tools and copy the full path then cd c:\Users\mrs Water\Documents\python tools and presto! you should be there.
-Now go ahead to execute your python file example python win_event_log_analyzer.py
+and we want to get to a  path like \Users\mrs Water\Documents\python tools manually go to the location, and press shift while you right-click on one of the files of the intended location, like \Users\mrs Water\Documents\python tools and copy the full path then go back to cmd box and paste in the path in front of c:\Users>

+c:\Users>cd c:\Users\mrs Water\Documents\python tools

+and presto! you should be there.
+Now go ahead to execute your python file

+example python win_event_log_analyzer.py
 However make sure you already have python installed on your windows pc
     Install pywin32